-The ener-G-save project is a new undertaking and adventure for founder Harold Grinspoon and for all of us on the team.
+The ener-G-save project is a relatively new undertaking and adventure for founder Harold Grinspoon and all of us on the team.
 Aside from a passion for energy efficiency and concern about climate change, none of us started this pilot project as experts in the field.
-We all bring different backgrounds and strengths to our team and have been very fortunate to learn so much in such a short time.
+We all bring different backgrounds and strengths to our work and have been very fortunate to learn so much in such a short time.
 We collaborate on most aspects of the project.

-Uli has been a climate activist with the Citizen’s Climate Lobby, the Massachusetts Climate Action Network, the Lee Greener Gateway Committee, and Living the Change Berkshires, an organization she co-founded, which has produced a number of community events bringing greater awareness to climate change.
+Uli has been a climate activist with Citizen’s Climate Lobby, the Massachusetts Climate Action Network, the Lee Greener Gateway Committee, and Living the Change Berkshires, an organization she co-founded, which has produced a number of community events bringing greater awareness to climate change.

 Susan mainly serves ener-G-save as a town liaison and researcher and helps develop strategy and operations.
 Her interest in climate change began in 1997 when she worked with a nonprofit that brought solar energy to developing countries in Latin America and the Caribbean.
 Since that time, she has pursued this passion working with groups on topics from eco-villages, to product lifecycle responsibility, to greening national presidential conventions, to protecting San Francisco Bay.
 She served on the Lenox, MA environmental committee to bring “Green Community” status, a “Solarize” program, and a town-wide energy audit program to the town.
 Susan was trained by Al Gore and presented “An Inconvenient Truth” to dozens of groups in Berkshire County.
 She attended the COP 15 climate change conference in Copenhagen in 2009 as a private citizen, blogging for her local paper.